Carrier Vs York: Which HVAC Brand To Choose?

 How Much Does It Cost To Install A Carrier Or York AC?

 A new Carrier air conditioning unit would cost about $3,355 to $6,254 to install.
-Depending on the size and SEER rating of the HVAC system, this price may vary.
+This price may vary depending on the size and SEER rating of the HVAC system.

 On the other hand, a 2600-square-foot home would need a 4-ton Carrier air conditioning unit.
 Thus, it would cost approximately $6,640.